Joewyos/hello-word/README.md

 # hello-word
-An accounting student trying to immerse oneself to computer science I wish i could be succesful and happy
+An accounting student trying to immerse oneself to computer science.
+I wish i could be succesful and happy